Pietot/Lapyrinth/README.md

 - Download the benchmark file <a href="https://github.com/Pietot/Maze-Maker-Solver/blob/main/benchmark_generation_algorithm.py">here</a> and put it in the same folder as <a href="https://github.com/Pietot/Maze-Maker-Solver/blob/main/maze.py">maze.py</a>

 - Edit the benchmark file for your needs:<br>
   line 216/218 and 273/275 change the max size of the maze like you want and adapt the step in the for loop.

 - Run the script

-> **Note**: Keep in mind that the lower the step is, the more precision/values ​​you will have, but the longer the script will take, and vice versa if the step is high.
+> **Note**: Keep in mind that the lower the step is, the more precision/values ​​you will have, but the longer the script will take, and vice versa if the step is high.<br>
+> These values can change depending on the version of Python and your PC